 If animal welfare is an area which excites and intrigues you, then be sure to follow the University of Houston GPA & admission requirements, for example, to ensure you have the correct prerequisite qualifications and experience before you apply for training.

 Essentially, a zoologist, who after a few years of practicing in the professional field can expect to earn between $61,000 and $93,000, dedicates their working life to the study of animals in the wild and natural environment, in captivity, or else a combination of the two.

 To become a zoologist, you would need to successfully obtain a bachelor’s degree in Zoology, specializing in marine biology, animal physiology, ecology or genetics, and combine your studies with internships, volunteer work, or even short-term employment in a working public zoo.

 5. Dog Trainer

-Finally, one career pathway that not only will provide endless amounts of love, attention, focus, and dedication to hundreds of dogs every year, but will also change many people’s lives for the better, is that of a dog handler and trainer.
+Finally, one career pathway that not only will provide endless amounts of love, attention, focus, and dedication to hundreds of dogs every year, but will also change many people’s lives for the better business, is that of a dog handler and trainer.

 In particular, it would be appropriate to highlight here that one job role which perfectly encompasses both of the above points is that of a seeing-eye dog trainer, who takes in puppies in their homes and trains them to be a guide dog for the partially blind, or indeed, fully, registered blind.